Aladdin Central

 © Disney 1994

-Transcription by Heather H
+Transcription by Heather H.

 Edited by and screencaps by Calluna

-See more screencapsBuy this episode on VHS
+See more screencapsBuy this episode on VHSText-only transcript

 -young Sultan riding towards plant palace--doors open magically--lush curtains of greenery draw away-